 Hillsboro Airport and Hillsboro Fair Complex management plan

-Costa Verde's converted Boeing 727 lodge in Costa Rica.
+Costa Verde's charming Boeing 727 lodge in Costa Rica.

 The Cosmic Muffin, an intriguing and artfully converted PlaneBoat.